Ancient Egyptian Cow Goddess Hathor

 Goddess Hathor’s name

-Hathor Goddess of Motherhood
+Hathor Goddess of Heavenly Motherhood

-Goddes Hathor ” The Lady of Drunkenness”
+Ancient Egyptian Cow Goddess Hathor ” The Lady of Drunkenness”

-The Hymn of the Seven Hathors “Praise to the goddess”
+The Hymn of the Seven Hathors: “Praise to the goddess”

-Hathoric Pillar - The Hymn of Seven Hathors - Egypt Fun Tours
+Ancient Egyptian Cow Goddess - Hathoric Pillar - The Hymn of Seven Hathors - Egypt Fun Tours

 Hathoric Pillar – The Hymn of Seven Hathors